w3c/wai-tutorials/source/menus/application-menus.html.erb.md

 ## Keyboard behavior

 Web application menus are expected to work like desktop application menus.
-For example, the tab key is typically used to iterate through the top-level items, and the up and down arrows are used to navigate sub-menus.
+For example, the left and right keys are used to iterate through the top-level items, and the up and down arrows are used to navigate sub-menus.
+Pressing the tab key focuses the next item after the menu instead of the next menu item.

 To allow focus to be set to menu items by keyboard the are given a `tabindex` attribute with the value `-1`.
-The first main menu item (“File” in this example) is assigned a `tabindex` value of `0` which adds it to the tab order and lets the user access the menu.
+The first main menu item (“File” in this example) is assigned a `tabindex` value of `0` which adds it to the tab order and lets the user access the menu using the keyboard.

 {::nomarkdown}
 <%= code_start %>